Creative learning zones and participation in discussion nurture a sense of togetherness and encourage skills of teamwork and cooperation.

-Creativity engages the mind and frees it in a way that enables students to absorb knowledge more easily.
+Creativity engages the mind and frees it in a way that enables students to absorb complex knowledge more easily.

 Provide opportunities for creative thinking to:

 - Capture and communicate ideas, thoughts, feelings and visions of the world